Top 7 Quiet Exhaust Fans For Your Garage

 iPower garage exhaust fan

-This 7-inch exhaust/shutter fan with automatically controlled shutters will provide excellent cooling with a CFM of 760 and operating with 115 volts at 60Hz and use 28Watt to generate 1680 r.p.m.
+This 7-inch exhaust/shutter fan with automatically controlled shutters will provide excellent cooling with a CFM of 760 and operate with 115 volts at 60Hz and use 28Watt to generate 1680 r.p.m.

 The rustproof aluminum shutters and blades will ensure that no rust is formed and will contribute to the longevity of both the shutters and blades.